-Please complete at least two weeks before the proposed visit and pass to the DSL
+Please complete at leas et two wooks hot ore the propes nd visit and pass to the DSI

-st two wee eks before the propose ed visit and pass to the DSL
+Name of Visitor / Organisation st two weeks bei ore the proposi ed visit and pass to the DSL

-Name of Visitor / Organisation
+Thame of visitor / Organisation

-NA such as a first first and a size of the 01-41 Data D/A

 Member of staff arranging visit / Staff: Date R/A:

-Date Risk Assessment completed ļ
+Date Risk Assessment completed Otan.
+Date 1474.

 Date and time of proposed visit

+Take and anno or proposed their

+Down and of many and sight

 Purpose of proposed visit

-ruipose di proposed visit

 How do you know the visitor is

-suitable / appropriate to work with
+suitable / appropriate to work with our students?

-our students?

 Venue (room / main hall / etc)

-volido (room / main haii / oto)

 Will visitor have unsupervised

-access to students? (please give
+access to students? (please give details)

-details)

 Who will supervise the visitor?

-•

 Does the visitor want to take

 photos/video?
-If so, what
+If so, what purpose?

-purpose?

 Does the visitor plan to use visit to

 raise funds?
 If so, for what?

-·

-DSL Assessment
+ssessment

-Requirements Tick if required Provided on day of visit (Sign)
+Requirements Tick i required Provided on day of visit (Sign)

 DBS

 List 99

 Photo ID

 Address ID

 Employment ID

 Evidence of qualifications

 Level of Supervision required:

-DOI 0

 DSL Comments:

-I lee the managed delt has a constant .
-10 0 / 110